+This command is only supported on Intel Carrier Grade Servers that have a baseboard management controller.
 This command not supported on systems that use National Semiconductor's PC87431x family of "mini" BMCs.
-Issuing this command causes an "error COMMAND IS INVALID" message to be returned.
+Issuing this command to unsupported servers causes an "error COMMAND IS INVALID" message to be returned.